-In many Indian traditions, trees, specifically the Ashoka tree, are symbols of love and devotion.
-Many native cultures seek the knowledge of trees for healing, searching their branches, trunks, leaves, and roots for powerful medicine.
+In many Indian traditions, trees, specifically the ashoka tree, are symbols of love and devotion.
+Many cultures seek the knowledge of trees for healing, searching their branches, trunks, leaves, and roots for powerful medicine.
 Patient by nature, trees are quiet and steady, living their long lives in rhythm with the seasons and the circadian rhythm of the world.
-In Indian literature, trees often make appearances as sacred symbols of the universe, a bridge between the Creator and the individual.
+In Indian literature, trees often make appearances as sacred symbols of the universe, a bridge between creator and individual.

-- If you have difficulty keeping your raised foot in place, roll up your leggings or practice in shorts so that your foot contacts your skin directly
+- Skin contact: If you have difficulty keeping your raised foot in place, adjust your clothing so that your lifted foot touches your skin directly.

-- If you need extra support while balancing, use a wall or chair for extra support.
-You can also keep your toes of the lifted leg on the ground, your heel resting against the ankle of your standing leg
+- Kickstand: Keep the toes of your lifted leg on the ground, your heel resting against the ankle of your standing leg.

-- If you have high blood pressure, keep your hands at your sides or in prayer position at your heart rather than raising them over your head
+- For high blood pressure: Keep your hands at your sides or in prayer position at your heart rather than raising them over your head.

-Practice this pose by steadying your gaze (drishti).
-Looking at one point while balancing will allow you to stay in the pose longer.
-You’ll notice that if your mind wanders, if you’re stressed, anxious, or distracted, Tree pose becomes much more difficult.
+- Steady your gaze (drishti): Looking at one point while balancing will allow you to stay in the pose longer.
+Or, challenge your balance by looking up or closing your eyes.

-- Work on staying in the pose for 1 minute before returning to Mountain pose.
-Exhale and take several deep breaths before repeating on other side, beginning by lifting your left foot.
+- Work on staying in the pose for one minute before returning to mountain pose.
+Repeat on the second side.

 - Vrksa = tree